wn-doolittle/caliper-spec/caliper.md

 <a name="toolUseEvent" />

 ### B.14 ToolUseEvent
 A Caliper [ToolUseEvent](#toolUseEvent) models a [Person](#person) using a learning tool in a way that the tool's creators have determined is an indication of a learning interaction.
-It's meant to be a fundamental [Event](#event) that tool creators can implement to demonstrate that users are using the tool in the way in which it's intended to be used.

 #### IRI
 http://purl.imsglobal.org/caliper/ToolUseEvent